 The Best Single Premium Insurance Companies

-Although several insurers offer single premium life insurance, some carriers tend to stand out.
+Although several insurers offer this type of plan, some carriers tend to stand out.
 For example, Sagicor Life offers a preferred premium rate that is typically lower than other carriers’ preferred plus rates.
-Also, this insurance company also provides a no exam option on their single premium life insurance coverage.
+Also, this insurance company also provides a no exam option on their single premium life coverage.

-In addition to the premium rate, it is essential to consider other factors, too, when choosing a single premium life insurance policy.
-As an example, some insurance carriers may offer a premium bonus, which can allow your cash value to grow even faster.
+In addition to the premium rate, it is essential to consider other factors, too, when choosing a single premium life insurance.
+As an example, some carriers may offer a premium bonus, which can allow your cash value to grow even faster.

-As with other types of life insurance, you may be able to add additional benefits, or riders, to your single premium life insurance policy.
-Some of the more popular life insurance policy riders include:
+As with other types of life insurance, you may be able to add additional benefits, or riders, to your single premium policy.
+Some of the more popular life insurance riders include:

 - Critical Illness Rider – With a critical illness rider, you can access some (or possibly even all) of the death benefit, penalty-free, if you are diagnosed with a specific illness such as cancer or heart disease.